-For myself the best option I have used to date is the Polycro from window kits which is very lightweight and fast to repack helping me get up and moving in the morning and quick to camp setup for the night.
+For myself, the best option I have used to date is the Polycro from window kit, which is very lightweight and fast to repack, helping me get up and moving in the morning, and quick to camp setup for the night.

-For some people color is a go or no-go for purchase, personally I like toned down gear that matches the forest so no hot pinks and flourescents for example.
+For some people color is a go or no-go for purchase; personally, I like toned-down gear that matches the forest so no hot pinks and fluorescents for example.

-One benefit to color is somthing like Tyvek being white can help gear stand out fro the surrounding areas unlike polycro that is see through, so if you had something on the Tyvek it would be easier to spot.
+One benefit to color is something like Tyvek being white can help gear stand out from the surrounding areas unlike polycro, which is see-through, so if you had something on the Tyvek, it would be easier to spot.

 Bath Tub or Flat

-The “bath tub” footprint is something I saw over on Zpacks and is basically similar to the normal flat groundsheet but instead there is a raised edge around the outside to help prevent things from getting in and is popular with tarps or more open tarptents.
+The “bathtub” footprint is something I saw over on Zpacks and is similar to the regular flat groundsheet, but instead, there is a raised edge around the outside to help prevent things from getting in, and is popular with tarps or more open tarp tents.

-Tent footprints come in various sizes: single person or two people; durable or not so durable; colorless or colored; flat or bathtub style, etc. It all depends on what kind of hiker you are as well as what your budget can afford.
+Tent footprints come in various sizes: a single person or two people; durable or not so durable; colorless or colored; flat or bathtub style, etc. It all depends on what kind of hiker you are and what your budget can afford.

-But if I had to recommend one thing about this piece of gear, make sure you find something with good performance to weight like Polycro or go full durable with something like Tyvek!
+But if I had to recommend one thing about this piece of gear, make sure you find something with good performance to weight, like Polycro, or go fully durable with something like Tyvek!